alex-kings/brio-project/PROGRESS.md

 ![Image of piece with multiple parts](./progression_images/piece_with_multiple_parts.png "Bezier with user inputs")
 Now need a separate input row that automatically fills in the bezier inputs for an arc with: (startPos, radius, startAngle, endAngle)

+_22/09/2022_ **Work on Bezier curve piece helper: plotting arc circles**
+Add function to plot a bezier curve representation of an arc circle.
+Add inputs to specify the arc circle to plot on screen.
+Distance between bezier points 1-2 and 3-4 is given by a formula found on https://stackoverflow.com/questions/1734745/how-to-create-circle-with-b%C3%A9zier-curves.